 - The building has more than 10 stories

 - The building has a hot tub, Jacuzzi, or a spa) that is not drained between each use

 - The building has a decorative fountain

 - The building has a centrally-installed mister, atomizer, air washer, or humidifier

 Even if a health care facility does not contain any of the above elements, a water management plan should be developed.

-It will be necessary to gather schematics of the building’s water flow diagrams to identify all areas where Legionella can grow and be transmitted.
-Control measures and corrective actions can then be taken and monitoring measures can be put into place.
-Once measures are established and running, it is important to document all activities of the water management plan to ensure all avenues are effective to safeguard the water system.
-Below are additional documents that can aid the process of developing the water management plan.
+It will be necessary to gather schematics of the building’s water flow diagrams to identify all areas where Legionella can grow and be transmitted, so that control measures and corrective actions can then be taken and monitoring measures can be done.
+Once control measures are established and running, it is important that all activities of the water management plan are documented to ensure all effective actions are being taken to safeguard the water system.
+Here are some additional documents that can aid the process of developing the water management plan.